Tammy Hembrow Shows Some Serious Skin In A Tennis Skirt & Plunging Tank

 “What a site in white beautiful body amazing girl,” a second fan chimed in.

-“YOU ARE AN ANGEL SENT FROM HEAVEN,” another raved.
+“YOU ARE AN ANGEL SENT FROM HEAVEN,” another user raved.

 “Deliciously decedant..
 Very captivating with a dash of sensuality..
-Giving us a rare treat of your beautiful face.” one more wrote.
+Giving us a rare treat of your beautiful face,” one more admirer wrote.